Our American Story

-Leading thinkers from across the political spectrum contribute to this collection—Jim Banks, David Blight, Spencer Boyer, Eleanor Clift, John Danforth, Cody Delistraty, Richard Epstein, Nikolas Gvosdev, Cherie Harder, Jason Kuznicki, Gerard Magliocca, Markos Moulitsas, Ilya Somin, Cass Sunstein, Alan Taylor, James Wertsch, Gordon Wood, and Ali Wyne.
-Each draws on expertise within their respective fields of history, law, politics, and public policy to contribute unique perspectives about the American story.
+Against this backdrop, Our American Story features leading thinkers from across the political spectrum—Jim Banks, David W. Blight, Spencer P. Boyer, Eleanor Clift, John C. Danforth, Cody Delistraty, Richard A. Epstein, Nikolas Gvosdev, Cherie Harder, Jason Kuznicki, Gerard N. Magliocca, Markos Moulitsas, Ilya Somin, Cass R. Sunstein, Alan Taylor, James V. Wertsch, Gordon S. Wood, and Ali Wyne.
+Each draws on expertise within their respective fields of history, law, politics, and public policy to contribute a unique perspective about the American story.

-“America is a story with a country, even more than it is a country with a story.
+America is a story with a country, even more than it is a country with a story.
 Can we come together around a defining narrative, or make our multiple narratives cohere?
-This thoughtful, diverse, and often impassioned collection — featuring a distinguished cast of theorists, historians, and politicians — offers something much better than pat answers: scholarly insight, personal wisdom, and an embodiment of America’s questing spirit.”
+This thoughtful, diverse, and often impassioned collection — featuring a distinguished cast of theorists, historians, and politicians — offers something much better than pat answers: scholarly insight, personal wisdom, and an embodiment of America’s questing spirit.

-“At a time of increasing political, racial, and regional tribalism, with Americans finding it difficult to relate to one another, Our American Story admirably seeks a common story.”
+At a time of increasing political, racial, and regional tribalism, with Americans finding it difficult to relate to one another, Our American Story admirably seeks a common story.

-“If you are confused or, like me, fearful about what is happening to the United States, please read this book.
+If you are confused or, like me, fearful about what is happening to the United States, please read this book.
 It is calming and clarifying — we have been here before.
 Most importantly, it is an essential step toward addressing our problems.
-National narratives are powerful, and in this enlightening book, scholars from many fields will help you understand the conflicting narratives that influence our political thinking and behavior today.”
+National narratives are powerful, and in this enlightening book, scholars from many fields will help you understand the conflicting narratives that influence our political thinking and behavior today.